urilivshits/pageinference/README.md

 ### Prerequisites
 - A Chrome browser (or Chromium-based browser with extension support)
 - An OpenAI API key ([get one here](https://platform.openai.com/api-keys))
-- A sense of humor about delightful flower animations
+- A sense of humor about delightful stars animations

 ### Installation
 1. **Load the Extension**: